damienbod/oidc-client-assertion/README.md

 ![flow](https://github.com/damienbod/oidc-client-assertion/blob/main/images/oidc-confidential-pkce-code-flow-assertion.drawio.png)

-## Use an assertion in ASP.NET Core:
+## Use an assertion in ASP.NET Core (token request):

+when using OAuth PAR, the client assertion is set in the OnPushAuthorization event.

 ```csharp